pnp/sp-dev-fx-webparts/samples/angular-ngofficeuifabric-file-upload/README.md

 Solution|Author(s)
 --------|---------
-folder name | Author details
+angular-ngofficeuifabric-file-upload | Atish Kumar Dipongkor (MVP, Office Development)

 ## Version history

 Version|Date|Comments
 -------|----|--------
-1.1|September 2, 2025|Update comment
-1.0|August 29, 2025|Initial release
+1.0|November 07, 2016|Initial release

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**